Interested in participating?

 We want to look at driving in older adulthood, from around age 60 through driving cessation.
 Specifically, we want to see how preclinical Alzheimer’s disease (AD), and later symptomatic Alzheimer’s disease affect driving.
 In order to look at this, we need plenty of cognitively healthy older adults to help us in these discoveries.

 In particular, we want to look at preclinical AD.
 Preclinical AD is an early period of the disease in which there are not recognized cognitive symptoms (forgetfulness, problems with thinking, memory loss) but there are signs of the disease already in the brain.
 About 30% of older adults have signs of preclinical AD.
 We can measure these signs through biomarkers, which are measurements that show particular proteins in the brain.
-We measure these proteins [amyloid beta (Aβ) and tau] by analyzing cerebrospinal fluid (CSF) taken through a lumbar puncture or images of the brain taken with MRI, CT, or PET scans.
-The CSF can show us how much Aβ and tau are in the brain, but the brain images can show us exactly where those proteins are deposited.
+We measure these proteins [amyloid beta (Aβ) and tau] by analyzing cerebrospinal fluid (CSF) taken through a lumbar puncture, images of the brain taken with MRI, CT, or PET scans, and blood-based biomarkers.
+The CSF and blood can show us how much Aβ and tau are in the brain, but the brain images can show us exactly where those proteins are deposited.
 Both are very helpful measurements that allow us to look at things in slightly different ways.

 What will you do if you come in for our study?

-Ahead of your scheduled session, you will receive a packet with directions to the Knight Alzheimer’s Disease Research Center (ADRC), a letter with your scheduled time confirmed, and a few questionnaires.
-We ask that you fill out the questionnaires ahead of coming to the ADRC.
+Ahead of your scheduled session, you will receive a packet with directions to the Taylor Avenue Building (TAB), a letter with your scheduled time confirmed, and a few questionnaires.
+We ask that you fill out the questionnaires ahead of coming to the TAB.
 This allows you to do it at your convenience and saves you from being at our office too long.

-When you arrive on the day of your session, we’ll meet you in the waiting room on the first floor of the ADRC and will escort you upstairs to our office.
+When you arrive on the day of your session, we’ll meet you in the waiting room on the first floor of the TAB and will escort you upstairs to our office.
 We will go over the informed consent form which explains the study and answer any questions you might have before signing it.
 Then you will complete a number of brief paper and pencil tasks, as well as computer and oral tasks.
-We will go through testing of your visual skills, hearing, smell, motor skills, visual attention, and mood.
-All of this usually takes about 60-90 minutes.
+We will go through testing of your visual skills, hearing, smell, motor skills, visual attention, and mood, along with a blood draw.
+All of this usually takes about 75-90 minutes.
+Some of you may be asked additional questions about your memory and thinking that may take another 30 minutes.

 About the lumbar puncture